-The team is ready to provide (face-to-face) support with preparation and submission of proposals to ALMA, with data processing, interpretation of observations and numerical modelling of some observed processes.
-A dedicated office equipped with computers and high-speed internet connectivity is available for up to three visitors.
-Affordable accommodation in the guest rooms of the Astronomical Institute at Ondřejov can be offered.
+The team is ready to provide (face-to-face) support with preparation and submission of proposals to ALMA and other (sub-)mm and radio telescopes, with data processing, interpretation of observations and numerical modelling of some observed processes.
+A dedicated office equipped with personal workstations and access to a HPC computer cluster is available for up to three visitors.
+Accommodation in the guest rooms of the Astronomical Institute at Ondřejov can be offered.
+Visits at the Prague department of the Astronomical Institute can also be managed.

 The expertise areas of the Czech node are:

-- Solar ALMA observing mode: specifics of proposal preparation, calibration and imaging; solar radio spectroscopy; non-LTE radiative transfer; physics of the solar chromosphere, prominences and filaments; solar flare plasma astrophysics. - Galaxy evolution in clusters and groups, triggered star formation, proto-planetary disks, Galactic Centre and AGN - High-resolution microwave laboratory spectroscopy of small molecules, in collaboration with the University of Chemistry and Technology in Prague.
+• Solar ALMA observing mode: specifics of proposal preparation, calibration and imaging; solar radio spectroscopy; non-LTE radiative transfer; physics of the solar chromosphere, prominences and filaments; solar flare plasma astrophysics.

+• Galaxy evolution in clusters and groups, triggered star formation, proto-planetary disks, Galactic Centre and AGN.

+• High-resolution microwave laboratory spectroscopy of small molecules, in collaboration with the University of Chemistry and Technology in Prague.